My Weekly Grind

 Why Pick Bulk?

 Sifting through bulk cards is a time-consuming process.
 However, there is an incentive for players to look through bulk boxes.
-An LGS may buy a collection of cards from a player, but not have the time to go through every card box.
+An LGS may buy a collection of cards from a player but not have the time to go through every card box.
 Unchecked boxes can end up on shelves for players to look through.
-There are many common and uncommon in MTG worth multiple dollars.
+There are many common and uncommon MTG worth multiple dollars.
 My favorite website to view valuable bulk cards by set is MTG Dawnglare.
 You can search by format or set to find common and uncommon cards worth over $1.00.
 Newer sets may contain valuable cards that players overlook.
 For example, Reliquary Tower from Core 2019 sells for about $3.00.
-You can buylist Reliquary Tower to a vendor for $1.50 each.
+You can buylist Reliquary Tower from a vendor for $1.50 each.
 Finding just four copies of Reliquary Tower will offset the $5.00 spent on 546 other cards.
 A few decent pulls from an unsorted box will allow you to keep the rest of the cards for essentially free.
 Any value gained from the remaining bulk cards can net a profit.

 Picture